Skip to content

 New Jersey Fake ID Laws and Penalties

 This guide explains the actual statutes that drive New Jersey fake ID prosecutions, what first and repeat offenders typically face, how the license penalty system works, and how venues detect fake IDs in practice.
-For a side-by-side comparison across other states, see Fake ID Laws by State.
+For a side-by-side comparison across other states, see the state-by-state penalty schedule.
+For the neighboring Pennsylvania picture (very different statute, similar ABC enforcement style), see Pennsylvania fake ID laws.

 What New Jersey Law Covers

-New Jersey's main statute is NJSA 2C:21-2.1, which covers the production, sale, possession, or use of false government documents, including driver licenses and state ID cards.
-Underage alcohol-specific behavior is also captured by NJSA 33:1-81, which makes it unlawful to misrepresent age to purchase alcohol.
+New Jersey's main statute is N.J.S.A.
+2C:21-2.1, which covers the production, sale, possession, or use of false government documents, including driver licenses and state ID cards.
+Underage alcohol-specific behavior is also captured by N.J.S.A.
+33:1-81, which makes it unlawful to misrepresent age to purchase alcohol, and N.J.S.A.
+2C:33-15, which covers possession or consumption of alcoholic beverages by persons under the legal drinking age.
+Expungement of qualifying convictions runs under N.J.S.A.
+2C:52.

 The New Jersey Motor Vehicle Commission (NJ MVC) administers the license penalties that follow a fake ID conviction, while the Division of Alcoholic Beverage Control (NJ ABC) handles licensee-side compliance and enforcement.